 Pros:

-- They tend to be relatively cheap to install.
-Oftentimes, the material required to install a French drain is inexpensive, making them a popular choice.
+- The material required to install a French drain is inexpensive, making them a popular choice.

-- They tend to be easy to clean.
-An easy way to help clean your French drain is to flush water through it, until debris is removed.
+- They’re easy to clean.
+Just flush water through it until any debris is removed.

-- They can help waterproof your property’s foundation.
-Ultimately, because a French drain’s goal is to divert water away from your property, they can be very effective at “waterproofing” your home, business, or other property’s foundation.
+- They can help waterproof your home, business, or other property’s foundation.

 Cons:

-- They may cause excessive dirt.
-After you dig the trench, you will be left with a sizable amount of dirt that will need to be placed elsewhere or discarded.
-Make sure you have a plan in place to move this dirt.
+- After you dig the trench, you’ll be left with a sizable amount of dirt that will need to be moved or discarded.

-- They can disturb existing landscaping.
-Because a French drain requires you to dig a trench, roots, trees, and/or other landscaping may be disturbed.
+- A French drain requires you to dig a trench, so roots, trees, and/or other existing landscaping may be disturbed.

-- They may require excessive labor to set up.
-French drains can be labor-intensive to install, so consider hiring professionals to help with this process.
+- French drains can be labor-intensive to install, so consider hiring professionals to help with this process.

 For Flood Cleanup Assistance, SERVPRO is Available 24/7